pitosalas/teamation/README.md

 ###### _General_
 1. Log In / Sign Up (with Devise) - only allow brandeis email to log in
+2. Users who forgot their passwords can reset their passwords.
+This function is implemented through SendGrid plugin.
-2. Matching algorithm for dividing students into groups (Services/GroupCreationManager & Poro/Matcher Object for details)
+3. Matching algorithm for dividing students into groups (Services/GroupCreationManager & Poro/Matcher Object for details)
 * Matching based on Preference Matching
   1. randomly assigned students into projects
   2. based on students' inputs on preference forms information and professors' preference weights get group score